Quantum Mechanics II

 Use of the blackboard, projections and time for the resoluation of problems (individually and by groups) are alternate

-During the oral exam, the student will draw two questions, each covering a different part of the course.
-An insufficient grade on one of the two questions may result in a failure of the entire theory exam.
+During the oral exam for the theory course, the student will draw two questions, each of which will cover a different part of the course (the theory course is subdivided into three parts, corresponding to the subjects taught by the three teachers).
+An insufficient grade for one of the two questions may result in failure for the entire theory exam.

 E. Prugovecki, "Quantum Mechanics in Hilbert space", Dover, 2006.